IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/introspection.md

 parent: GraphQL Concepts
 ---

-## Use directives to control server responses
+# Get schema info with introspection

-Directives let you conditionally control which keys and values the server returns in it's response.
+Introspection is a unqie feature of GraphQL that lets you query the server any time to see the current schema.

-Instead of adjusting queries to add or remove fields, use directives to only see the data you currently need.
-You conditionally include or skip fields based on the argument passed to the directive.
+When you make an introspection query, the server returns the entire schema.
+This includes all possible fields, data types, and their relationships.
+It also tells you what operations the server supports.

-How to create directives
+Introspection is useful for creating and keeping queries up-to-date.
+Whenever you need to validate your code, simply use introspection to check the current schema.

-For Intuit Ecosystem API, you can use the core GraphQL @include and @skip directives.
-These both use Boolean arguments.
+## How to create an introspection query

-Here's an example query with @include for fieldName2.
+Use this query any time to get the current Intuit Ecosystem API schema:

 ```
 query {